For complete details on these amendments and other Charter Commission agenda items, see the Legislative Information Management System.

-In 2016, two citizen petitions were submitted proposing amendments to the Minneapolis City Charter.
-The first related to a mandate for police officers to carry professional liability insurance and the second related to establishing a municipal minimum wage.
-Both petitions were certified sufficient with statutory signature requirements and transmitted to the City Council for its consideration.
+In 2016, a petition related to a mandate for police officers to carry professional liability insurance was transmitted to the City Council for its consideration.

-July 22, 2016, the City Council directed the City Attorney to prepare legal opinions as to whether the petitions presented proper subjects for amendments to the city charter under applicable law and to draft proposed ballot language for each petition.
-The legal opinions and draft ballot language were posted to the City’s website on July 28, 2016.
+July 22, 2016, the City Council directed the City Attorney to prepare a legal opinion as to whether the petition presented proper subjects the city charter under applicable law and to draft proposed ballot language for each petition.
+A legal opinions and draft ballot language was posted to the City’s website on July 28, 2016.

-Following the Council’s actions, representatives of both petition groups filed suit in Hennepin County District Court contesting the City’s action to deny submission of the petitions as ballot questions.
-With regard to the petition related to mandated liability insurance for police officers, the district court upheld the City’s decision; however, on the question of a minimum wage set in the city charter, the district court found in favor of the petitioners and ordered the question to be submitted to the electorate.
-Details of those court actions are linked below for reference.
+Following the Council’s actions, representatives of the petition group filed suit in Hennepin County District Court contesting the City’s action to deny submission of the petitions as ballot questions.
+The district court upheld the City’s decision.

 - Text of Proposed Liability Insurance Charter Amendment